Connector SDK - Build Custom Connectors

 - Incremental updates

-- Updating and upserting data operations and soft deletion of data
+- Updating and upserting data operations and soft deletion of data.
+We only support these operations for the records with defined primary keys.

 - Multi-threading for fast extraction of data from the source